Mats01/portfolio/stories/My_2015_summer_project.md

     - auto_start_new
     - owner (related user object)

-Next I went on to define all the classes encapsulating these data structures and broadly defining the functions I had foreseen needing.

-*Side note: I was actually quite surprised looking back at my documents from the time with just how* *thorough* *of a plan I had created for the app before even properly starting.* *Again, most of the credit for this should go to Marko for pointing out things to pay attention to.*

 I was then finally in a great place to start writing some code.
 Conveniently, the google’s flavor on Django’s entitiescalss.py (really models.py) is just the perfect place to keep all these classes.
 (At the time I still hadn’t had internalized the idea of modules and I only put code in the files I found already existing in the project.
 This later lead to a very long, monolithic app).

+So I went on to define all the classes encapsulating these data structures and broadly defining the functions I had foreseen needing.

+*Side note: I was actually quite surprised looking back at my documents from the time with just how* *thorough* *of a plan I had created for the app before even properly starting.* *Again, most of the credit for this should go to Marko for pointing out things to pay attention to.*

 ## The learning process